jeffb4real/ovensensorweb/README.md

 Download and install Python 3 for your platform: https://www.python.org/downloads/

-Python 3.7 was used during the Django tutorial.
+Python 3.7 was used for this the Django tutorial.

 ### Set up your virtual environment